ezakto/gridie.js/README.md

 ## Install

 Just include `gridie.js` and `gridie.css` between your stuff and you're ready to go.
-Gridie it's also available as an npm module you can use along with browserify.
+Gridie is also available as an npm module you can use along with browserify.
 Just `$ npm install gridie` it.

 ## Usage